rossetti/KSLBook/docs/03-Chapter3.md

 ::: {.exercise #ch3P13}
 Suppose that $X$ is a random variable with a $N(\mu = 2, \sigma = 1.5)$ normal distribution.
 Generate 100 observations of $X$ using a simulation model.
+Use stream 1 for your sampling.

-Estimate the mean from your observations.
+- Estimate the mean from your observations.
 Report a 95\% confidence interval for your point estimate.

-Estimate the variance from your observations.
+- Estimate the variance from your observations.
 Report a 95\% confidence interval for your point estimate.

-Estimate the $P(X>3)$ from your observations.
+- Estimate the $P(X>3)$ from your observations.
 Report a 95\% confidence interval for your point estimate.
 :::

 ***